phitphirasu/Medical-RAG-Chatbot/README.md

 # Medical-RAG-Chatbot

-A Retrieval-Augmented Generation (RAG) chatbot that scrapes https://www.agnoshealth.com/forums, extracts symptoms and doctor advice, and allows users to get initial advice from diagnosis history through a Streamlit interface.
+A **Retrieval-Augmented Generation (RAG) chatbot** that scrapes [Agnos Health forums](https://www.agnoshealth.com/forums), extracts symptoms and doctor advice, and allows users to get initial guidance from diagnosis history through a **Streamlit interface**.

 ## Features

 - Scrapes forum posts where a doctor has replied.
-- Extracts symptom and advice from doctor.
+- Extracts symptoms and doctor advice.
 - Stores each posts in a vector database for fast retrieval.
 - Chatbot interface via Streamlit.